Southern Horizons

 How will I get a taxi at the airport?

-You will receive emails before your departure date that will prepare you for landing in morocco.
+You will receive emails before your departure date that will prepare you for landing in Morocco.
 Instructions will include where to book a taxi, where to exchange cash, and any other details you need to know before we meet up.

-Can I fly to morocco early and spend time on my own before the tour begins?
+Can I fly to Morocco early and spend time on my own before the tour begins?

 Absolutely, we encourage you to!
 We can help arrange extra nights at the hotel before your tour begins.
 Just know that we aren't physically there to help you before the trip start date, but we will be available by phone.